3D scanning: Strengths and weaknesses

 At a rate of 10,000 sample points per second, low resolution scans can take less than a second, but high resolution scans, requiring millions of samples, can take minutes for some time-of-flight scanners.
 The problem this creates is distortion from motion.
 Since each point is sampled at a different time, any motion in the subject or the scanner will distort the collected data.
 Thus, it is usually necessary to mount both the subject and the scanner on stable platforms and minimise vibration.
 Using these scanners to scan objects in motion is very difficult.

 Recently, there has been research on compensating for distortion from small amounts of vibration and distortions due to motion and/or rotation.

-Short-range laser scanners can't usually encompass a depth of field more than 1 meter.
+Short-range laser scanners can not usually encompass a depth of field more than 1 meter.
 When scanning in one position for any length of time slight movement can occur in the scanner position due to changes in temperature.
 If the scanner is set on a tripod and there is strong sunlight on one side of the scanner then that side of the tripod will expand and slowly distort the scan data from one side to another.
 Some laser scanners have level compensators built into them to counteract any movement of the scanner during the scan process.